 - Renal Bladder ultrasound: This procedure uses sound waves to outline the kidneys and bladder.
 If ureteral dilation is present, it will enable us to see the degree of dilation.

 - Voiding cystourethrogram (VCUG): A catheter (tube) is inserted through your child’s urethra into the bladder.
 The tube will be used to slowly fill the bladder with a solution.
 While the bladder is being filled, a special machine (fluoroscopy) is used to take pictures.
 The radiologist looks to see if any of the solution is going back up into the kidneys, which confirms the diagnosis of VUR.

 - MAG III renal scan: This study will be performed to determine how each kidney is functioning and will determine the degree of blockage, if any.
 This test involves the placement of an intravenous line (IV).
 This IV is used to inject a special solution called an isotope into the veins.
 The isotope makes it possible to see the kidneys clearly.
 Pictures of the kidneys will be taken will a large X-ray machine that rotates around your child.

-- MRI/MRU: MRI is a diagnostic procedure that uses a combination of a large magnet, radiofrequencies and a computer to produce detailed images of the kidneys, ureters and bladder.
-The MRI can give detailed images of where the ectopic ureter inserts.
+- MRI/MRU: MRI is a radiation-free diagnostic procedure that uses a combination of a large magnet, radiofrequencies and a computer to produce detailed images of the body.
+Magnetic resonance urography (MRU) creates detailed pictures of the kidneys, ureters and bladder.
+These tests can give detailed images of where the ectopic ureter inserts.

 Cutaneous distal ureterostomy: This may be necessary in a newborn with massive ureteral dilation.
 The ureter is surgically brought to the surface of the skin to allow it to drain urine freely into the diaper.
 This allows the affected kidney and ureter to decompress.
 Around 18 months of age, the ureter is then reimplanted into the correct position in the bladder.